dynamsoft-docs/license-server-docs/about/terms.md

 > Applicable to desktop/server/embedded applications.
 For example: *DynamsoftBarcodeReader.exe*.

+In the HandShake Details page, the Validation Field is configured as "Binding Information".

 ### Session Password

 Session Password is another way to protect the license configured in a Handshake Code.
 Unlike the Validation Field, which essentially validates application characteristics, the Session Password is a simpler, more flexible string used to authenticate the connection to the DLS itself.